sodadata/docs/soda/connect-dask.md

 # Set the scan definition name and default data source to use
 scan.set_scan_definition_name("test")
 scan.set_data_source_name("orders")

+# Add configuration YAML file
+# You do not need connection to a data source; you must have a connection to Soda Cloud
+# Choose one of the following two options:
+# 1) From a file
+scan.add_configuration_yaml_file(file_path="~/.soda/configuration.yml")
+# 2) Inline in the code
+# For host, use cloud.soda.io for EU region; use cloud.us.soda.io for US region
+scan.add_configuration_yaml_str(
+    """
+    soda_cloud:
+      host: cloud.soda.io
+      api_key_id: 2e0ba0cb-your-api-key-7b
+      api_key_secret: 5wd-your-api-key-secret-aGuRg
+"""

 # Define checks in yaml format
 # Alternatively, refer to a yaml file using scan.add_sodacl_yaml_file(<filepath>)